angeldollface/mandy-template-site/README.md

 ## ABOUT :books:

+***Mandy*** is a static-site generator.
+Like all static-site generators, ***Mandy*** needs site templates to rely on to create new Mandy-powered sites.
+Since she fetches template sites from GitHub, like a few other static-site generators, there should be a default site template that users can employ to get started quickly with their projects.
+This repository contains the default site template for Mandy-powered sites.

+## FEATURES :test_tube:

+- SEO
+- Minimalist modern design.
+- Easy to use.
+- Multiple customization options.

 ## USAGE :hammer_and_pick:

 To use this template site for your own Mandy-powered site, you need to have Mandy installed.
 To find out how to do that, head over to [this link]().
 Once you have Mandy installed, you can use this template in the following way: